The Trump Prophecy: Background

 Mark Taylor, a retired Orlando-based firefighter that the film follows, has claimed many prophecies on platforms like YouTube and his book The Trump Prophecies: The Astonishing True Story of the Man Who Saw Tomorrow... and What He Says Is Coming Next (2017), released by Defender Publishing on Independence Day 2017.
-His claims have been described by professional writers as "radical" conspiracy theories and "outlandish".
+His claims, "thoroughly characterized by war metaphors", have been described by professional writers as "radical" conspiracy theories and "outlandish".
 The Trump Prophecy is about one of Taylor's prophecies, which he named "The Commander in Chief Prophecy".
 The prophecy was that on April 28, 2011, while listening to a television interview with American businessman Donald Trump, he heard God say that "you're hearing the voice of a president" and that a stronger relationship between the United States and Israel will occur in the future.

 Shortly before the 2016 election, Mary Colbert, an international ministry networker, met Taylor because her husband, Dr. Don Colbert, was treating him.
 Taylor gave her the journals of God's messages, and she felt they needed to be spread around to the world; thus, she started a phone-based prayer chain that garnered approximately 100,000 callers per day, a number so high it shut down two servers.
 Trump won, and after the 2016 election, numerous evangelical leaders such as Richard Land, Franklin Graham, and Robert Jeffress made statements that God was responsible for the Republican nominee's victory.
 According to HuffPost, the fact that a big Christian university like Liberty University would produce a film promoting the idea is an indicator of how widespread it was at the time of its release.